The SailRail pass is a fun and affordable way to travel between Ireland and the UK. Learn about the trip we took with our preschooler.

 - sleeping rooms (there were LOTS of those, suggesting that it sometimes functioned as an overnight ferry)

 After a quick lunch break in Holyhead, we started our train journey.
-From Holyhead to Chester via Arriva Trains Wales.
+We went from Holyhead to Chester via Arriva Trains Wales.

-Then from Birmingham to Oxford with Cross Country.
+Then we went from Birmingham to Oxford with Cross Country.
+That was where our SailRail journey ended.

-From then on our travel involved two things… walking about the city with Max on our back.
+From then on our travel involved two things… walking about the city with Max on our backs and taking the London Tube.

 Train Travel with Young Kids

-I’ve already talked about travelling with young kids, however, train travel is a particularly nice way to travel with kids.
+I’ve already written about traveling with young kids, however, train travel is a particularly nice way to travel with children.

 - They don’t have to be strapped into their seats.

-- There are bathrooms (though not always very nice, they certainly are handy when travelling with someone with a tiny bladder).
+- There are bathrooms (though not always very nice, they certainly are handy when traveling with someone with a tiny bladder).

-- Lots of time for one-to-one activities: reading, colouring, card games.
+- Lots of time for one-to-one activities: reading, coloring, and card games.

 - The rhythmic movement of the train is ideal for napping.